junjie/JJPluralForm/README.md

     #import "JJPluralForm.h"

-Initialize the JJPluralForm singleton in your app delegate's `application:didFinishLaunchingWithOptions:` with:

-    [[JJPluralForm sharedManager] setPluralRule:[kJJPluralFormRule integerValue]];

 Pick a suitable rule from `JJPluralForm.h`, and add it to the top of each Localizable.strings file.

 For example, adding the following: